Robeson County, North Carolina: Education

-The Public Schools of Robeson County (PSRC) operates public schools in the area.
+Robeson County has a nonpartisan elected board of education, with district-based as well as at-large seats.
+The Public Schools of Robeson County (PSRC) operates public schools, with its jurisdiction being the entire county.
 As of 2022, the system operates 36 schools and serves about 23,000 students.
 The state classifies the PSRC as a low-performing district.
 The county hosts two post-secondary institutions: the University of North Carolina at Pembroke and Robeson Community College.
-Additionally, the PSRC supports the Robeson Planetarium, while county government also runs seven libraries.
+Additionally, the PSRC supports the Robeson Planetarium.
+The county government runs seven libraries.
 A county history museum is located in Lumberton.
-According to the 2021 American Community Survey, an estimated 14.3 percent of county residents have attained a bachelor's degree or higher level of education.
+According to the 2022 American Community Survey, an estimated 16.4 percent of county residents have attained a bachelor's degree or higher level of education.

 Healthcare

 Robeson County is served by a single hospital, UNC Health Southeastern, based in Lumberton.
-The Robeson Health Care Corporation also provides medical care to local residents through various clinics.
+The Robeson Health Care Corporation also provides medical care to residents through various clinics.
 According to the 2022 County Health Rankings produced by the University of Wisconsin Population Health Institute, Robeson County had the worst health outcomes of all of North Carolina's counties.
 Per the ranking, 32 percent of adults say they are in poor or fair health, the average life expectancy is 72 years—six years lower than the state average, and 19 percent of people under the age of 65 lack health insurance.
 The county has been heavily impacted by the opioid epidemic, and in 2021 suffered from the highest fatal opioid overdose rate among North Carolina's counties.

 Culture

 Robeson is pronounced by local residents as "RAH-bih-sun" or "ROB-uh-son".
 Outsiders sometimes pronounce it as "ROW-bih-sun".
 In line with the predominantly tri-ethnic nature of the county, whites, blacks, and Native Americans generally operate as three different sociocultural entities.
 Members of each group generally express dialectal differences in their speech.

 The collard sandwich—consisting of fried cornbread, collard greens, and fatback—is a popular dish among the Lumbee people in the county.
 Numerous small communities in the county are culturally insular owing to their lack of contact with people from outside the county.
 Most towns host their own annual festivals.
 The Lumbee Homecoming, a festival for Lumbee tribal members, is held annually in late June and early July and often brings thousands of Lumbees as well as tourists to the county.

 Fishing and hunting have long been popular activities in the county, both as means of acquiring food and as sports.
 The Carolina boat—a style of skiff of marine plywood construction—originated in the county.
 Many in the county are religious, and religion is a key part of local public life.
 Several area buildings and sites have been listed on the National Register of Historic Places.